Arnold Palmer (drink): Mass-produced versions

 The drink has been sold under the Arnold Palmer trademark via a licensing arrangement with Innovative Flavors since 2001.
 Arizona Beverage Company began marketing and selling the beverage with Palmer's picture and signature on the bottle in 2002 and has handled distribution ever since.
 The line has expanded to include various flavors including Green Tea, Southern Style Sweet Tea and Pink Lemonade, Zero Calorie, Strawberry, Peach, Mango and Natural Energy.
 Lemonade combined with iced tea is also sold without the Arnold Palmer trademark by other companies, such as Nestea, Lipton Brisk, Honest Tea (as Half and Half), Nantucket Nectars (as Half and Half), Country Time, Sweet Leaf, XINGtea, Snapple, and Peace Iced Tea (as Caddyshack).
 It has 23 mg of caffeine per 23 oz drink.
 In 2021, Chick-fil-A began selling its own version marketed as "Sunjoy."

+Arnold Palmer variations

+The drink has many variations, with and without alcohol.
+Non-alcoholic variations include the Winnie Palmer (made with sweet tea and lemonade), the Jennie Wong (made with lemonade and Coke), the Green Tea Arnold Palmer (made with frozen lemonade concentrate), and the Red Palmer (made with iced tea and cranberry juice).